lunadigital/btoa/README.md

 # Arnold for Blender #

-BtoA is an unofficial Blender add-on for Autodesk's Arnold render engine.

-We're in the early days of development, and will be updating code publicly as we make progress.
-We guarantee that the code you see here will always be up-to-date with what we're working on internally.
+Arnold for Blender (or BtoA) provides a bridge to the Arnold renderer from within Blender's standard interface.
+BtoA is an unofficial Blender add-on and is not affiliated with Autodesk or Arnold.

-### Features ###
+## Features ##

 | Geometry & Objects                 | Lights              | Shaders            | Textures | UI Elements                     |
 | ---------------------------------- | ------------------- | ------------------ | -------- | ------------------------------- |